jonathancross/jc-docs/pgp/gnupg.md

 ### Creating stubs on a new computer

-When you are on a new computer and want to use a hardware device (like the YubiKey or the [NitroKey](https://www.nitrokey.com/)), you will need to create on-disk "stubs" of the keys that reside on your hardware device.
+When you are on a new computer and want to use a [hardware device](#hardware), you will need to create on-disk "stubs" of the keys that reside on your hardware device.

-1. On Linux, you need to add [these udev rules](https://github.com/Yubico/libu2f-host/blob/master/70-u2f.rules) to `/etc/udev/rules.d/`.
+1. On Linux, you might need to add [these udev rules](https://github.com/Yubico/libu2f-host/blob/master/70-u2f.rules) to `/etc/udev/rules.d/`.
 2. Run `sudo gpg --card-edit`
 3. Get your key stubs: `fetch`
 4. Quit: `q`